calebafework/apollo-frontend/README.md

 ## User Stories
-    -As a user I want to be abel to login using my Spotify credentials -As a user I want a playlist created based off the tone of my input -I want to be able to open the playlist in spotify so I may save it -As a user I want to be abel to make multiple input submissions
+    -As a user I want to be able to login using my Spotify credentials -As a user I want a playlist created based off the tone of my input -I want to be able to open the playlist in spotify so I may save it -As a user I want to be abel to make multiple input submissions